bipul2002star/marathon-project-template/README.md

-# Hack Kosice Marathon: Your project name
+# Hack Kosice Marathon: Bon Appétit

 *A template for projects submitted to HK Marathon 2021.
 You can [fork this repository](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) and use it as a starting point.*

 ## Team

-*Your name here!*
+*Dynamic Duo*

 ### Team members

-- Teammate 1, School
-- Teammate 2, School
-- Teammate 3, School
+- Bipul Gautam, Indian Institute of Information Technology, Dharwad
+- Divyansh Tripathi, Indian Institute of Information Technology, Dharwad

 ## Description